jaspector

 During business hours; daily inspections available

-Do I need a building permit in Natchez, MS?
+01 Do I need a building permit in Natchez, MS?

 Building permits are required for all new residential construction, residential additions, major repairs (porches, siding, roofing), structural alterations, and all electrical, plumbing, and mechanical work within the City of Natchez.

-How do I apply for a building permit in Natchez, MS?
+02 How do I apply for a building permit in Natchez, MS?

-1. Determine if your project is in a historic district and whether a Certificate of Appropriateness (COA) is required.
+To apply for a building permit in Natchez, MS, follow these steps: 1.
+Determine if your project is in a historic district and whether a Certificate of Appropriateness (COA) is required.
 2. Prepare plans demonstrating compliance with the City of Natchez Development Code (2007) and applicable zoning requirements.
 3. For historic district projects, submit COA application to the Natchez Preservation Commission using Secretary of the Interior Standards and Natchez Historic Design Guidelines (1999).
 4. Submit permit application and plans to the Office of Inspections at City Hall, 124 S. Pearl Street (2nd Floor).
 5. City staff reviews plans for code compliance and zoning compliance.
 6. Upon approval and fee payment, applicant receives permit valid for construction duration.
 7. Contractor must hold a valid City of Natchez contractor license.
 8. Inspector conducts daily inspections during construction.
 9. Final inspection required before occupancy.
 10. Certificate of Occupancy issued ($150 fee).

-How long does it take to get a building permit in Natchez, MS?
+03 How long does it take to get a building permit in Natchez, MS?

-How do I schedule a building inspection in Natchez, MS?
+04 How do I schedule a building inspection in Natchez, MS?

-Other cities in Adams County
+Other jurisdictions in Adams County.

-View all Adams County jurisdictions →
+All Adams County jurisdictions →